UKHomeOffice/engineering-guidance-and-standards/technical-docs/accessibility/layout-checks.md

   order?
 - [ ] The first item before the menu should be a link to skip to the main content, which is only visible when focussed.
   Check this navigates to the start of the page's main content.
-- [ ] Are blocks of text left-aligned.
+- [ ] Are blocks of text left-aligned?
 - [ ] If standard content is included or generated as part of the template, check this against [the content checklist](./content-checks.md).
 - [ ] Zoom the page in to 200%.
 There should be no horizontal overflow.
 If this causes the layout to reflow check that